Naiftt/SPAFD/README.md

 Example of attack info (Attacks on more than one agents): <br /> --AttackInfo "{0:'label_flip01', 1:'random_weight', 2:'scaled_weight100'}"

-# Data Path
-In the function **skinCancer** in dataset.py you can input the path of HAM10000 data <br /> In the function **chexpert** in dataset.py you can input the path of chexpert dataset

 # Results
 To check the performance of the global model